 An excellent historic overview of Croatia, Slovenia, and their neighbouring countries, making make an enormous expanse of history accessible to the average reader in very few pages.

-Croatia: Aspects of Art, Architecture and Cultural Heritage With Introduction by John Julius Norwich
+Croatia: Aspects of Art, Architecture and Cultural Heritage by Marcus Binney, Brian Sewell et al.

 Publisher: Frances Lincoln (19 Nov 2009)